 A home repair business is a great way to work with your hands, help people in your community and make some extra cash.
 Put up flyers, advertise in local publications and recruit friends and family for an online social media blitz.

 Then, get to work repairing everything from leaky pipes to faulty electrical wiring — just be sure you understand the proper techniques and procedures and check with your local government to make sure you have the necessary permits for any projects you might take on.
 If you want to continue to grow your business, look into lead-generation services like Angi for more potential big-money jobs.

 While the term “disc jockey” might be a little outdated in the age of streaming music, there’s no question that event entertainment is still in high demand.
 With your music collection, some mixing software and your laptop, you can get people out on the dance floor at weddings and birthday parties or simply provide background music at more casual events.

 DJ equipment is a big investment, but plenty of companies offer daily rentals of speakers and other accessories that you can use until you can save up enough to buy your own.
 The best part?
 DJ gigs are often during the weekend and can earn you high payouts.

-If the term “artist’s palette” brings eyeshadow and lipstick to mind, and you’re constantly watching the latest YouTube beauty tutorials, you may want to become a freelance makeup artist.
-Though it’s wise to take a cosmetology course before you open up shop, the foundation of this side business is your makeup skills, a good reputation and client trust.
+If the term “artist’s palette” brings eyeshadow and lipstick to mind and you’re constantly watching the latest YouTube beauty tutorials, you may want to become a freelance makeup artist.
+Although it’s wise to take a cosmetology course before you open up shop, the foundation of this side business is your makeup skills, a good reputation and client trust.